y-scope/clp/docs/src/user-guide/core-container.md

   archives.
 It will be mounted at `/mnt/data` in the container.

-Follow the usage instructions in [clp for unstructured logs](core-unstructured/index) or [clp for dynamically-structured logs](core-clp-s), depending on the format of your logs.
+Follow the usage instructions in [clp for unstructured logs](core-unstructured/index) or [clp for JSON logs](core-clp-s), depending on the format of your logs.

 [1]: https://github.com/y-scope/clp/pkgs/container/clp%2Fclp-core-x86-ubuntu-focal